jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - v1.4.4
   - Bumped to Kong Gateway v3.13.0.0
   - Removed the `stream_listen` limitation: it can be enabled without impacting the plugins' behavior
-  - Improved the Request plugin in the event of large request body size: if the request body size is greater than `nginx_http_client_body_buffer_size`, the plugin reads the request body from a buffered file and applies the regular process (without sending an error to the Consumer)
+  - Improved the performance by drastically reduce the number of `xmlReadMemory`.
+In previous versions, the `xmlReadMemory` was made for each plugin action (`XSLT TRANSFORMATION`, `XSD VALIDATION`, `ROUTING BY XPATH`).
+Currently there is only one `xmlReadMemory` call per plugin instance
+  - `XSLT TRANSFORMATION`: added `xsltRemoveEmptyNameSpace` to enable/disable the deletion of `xmlns=""` automatically added in the transformed  XML; it concerns elements in the style sheet without namespace.
+In previous versions, this mechanism was provided by default without a way to disable it
+  - `ROUTING BY XPATH`:
-  - `Routing By XPath`: checked correctly if `RouteXPathTargets` is empty; it avoids useless execution code
+    - Checked correctly if `RouteXPathTargets` is empty; it avoids useless execution code
+    - Added an error detection: return an error message to the client (`Failure to register NS` or `Context issue with xmlXPathNewContext`)
+    - Changed the `xmlCtxtReadMemory` to `xmlReadMemory` for improving performance (see above)
   - `ExternalEntityLoader_Async`: improved the mechanism:
     - Called `sleepForPrefetchEnd` one time per plugin call
     - Added the detection of `Failed to locate a schema at location` error message
   - `WSDL/XSD Validation`: enabled an XML comment (`<!-- -->`) in definition that stands for no definition and no validation.
 Useful for completly disable the SOAP 1.1 XSD Validation that is enabled by default
   - Aligned the SOAP Fault version (sent by the plugin in the event of error) to the SOAP verion dynamically detected by Request `XSD VALIDATION`.
 For instance, the plugin sends a SOAP Fault v1.1 if the Request `XSD VALIDATION` detects a SOAP 1.1 envelope, even if the request `Content-Type` header is SOAP 1.2
   - Added `ignoreProcessIfServiceHttpError`: ignores the SOAP/XML process of plugin Response in case of the Backend Service returns an HTTP error (i.e: an HTTP code other than 200) and returns a generic SOAP Fault message
+  - Improved the Request plugin in the event of large request body size: if the request body size is greater than `nginx_http_client_body_buffer_size`, the plugin reads the request body from a buffered file and applies the regular process (without sending an error to the Consumer)